JHawkley/website-of-james-dean/README.md

 # Website of James Dean
 A website for my own personal use.
+It is presently hosted [here, on Github Pages](https://jamesdean.me/).

 This site is based on the [Dimension site template](https://github.com/codebushi/nextjs-starter-dimension), designed by [HTML5 UP](https://html5up.net/dimension).
 Check out https://codebushi.com/nextjs-website-starters/ for more Next.js starters and templates.